-Unfortunately ALL ZOMBIES MUST DIE, the latest offering from DOUBLESIX, isn`t one of them.
-It is what is known as a TOP DOWN SHOOTER meaning that the game view is from above, and can be fun to play, for 15 minutes, after that it becomes pretty repetitive.
+Unfortunately All Zombies Must Die, the latest offering from Doublesix isn’t one of them.
+It is what is known as a top down shooter meaning that the game view is from above, and can be fun to play, for fifteen minutes, after that it becomes pretty repetitive .

-Fortunately, the multi-player element is more fun to play with up to four players, but is not available on line, so you can only play when your friends come around, which sucks and how many of us have four controllers lying around.
+Fortunately the multi-player element is more fun with up to four players, but is not available online, so you can only play when your friends come around.

 The usual (note, I use this word a lot for this game) characters are all here, the wise-cracking hero, his annoying ex-girlfriend, a brainiac type scientist and some kind of weird alien guy.

 All Zombies Must Die is available as a download from XBOX ARCADE for 800 Microsoft points.

 As zombie killing (aren’t they dead already) games go I have played worse but I have also played better.

 This is a tough genre to break into and I think Doublesix have given it their all and it nearly succeeded.